 1. Lacking confidence

-You can talk to people you trust, meet with investment advisors, and read article after article about investing and still lack confidence in knowing what you’re doing with your money.
+You can talk to people you trust, meet with investment advisors, read article after article about investing, and still lack confidence in knowing what you're doing with your money.

 2. Being risk-averse

-You hear about the stock market dropping and people losing money.
-The media reports predictions for the next recession on a regular basis.
+You hear about the stock market dropping and people losing money, and the media regularly reports predictions for the next recession.

 Even though you’ve seen evidence the market has always gone up over time, you can’t imagine losing $1000 or even $100 at this point (or more as your money grows.)